danielstroehmann/speedtest2mqtt/README.md

-# raspbian-speedtest2mqtt
+# speedtest2mqtt
 **Summary**

-Simple way to post raspbian native speedtest upload and download rate to mqtt broker.
+Simple way to post raspbian native speedtest or speedtest by ookla upload and download rate to mqtt broker.

 **Adapt To Your Needs**